 JULY AT CLUNY

-PLEASE TAKE CARE OF CHILDREN.
-BE AWARE THERE ARE A NUMBER OF POISONOUS PLANTS IN THE GARDEN.
+PLEASE TAKE CARE OF CHILDREN AS THERE ARE A NUMBER OF POISONOUS PLANTS IN THE GARDEN.
 IF YOU HAVE A DOG PLEASE KEEP IT ON A SHORT LEAD AT ALL TIMES, THANK YOU.

 Remember to look out for Cluny’s RED squirrels anywhere in the garden although during the hottest part of the day, they may be having a snooze!
 A good place to watch for them is at No 5 where there is a seat for a comfortable watch!

-The garden “grows” particularly well at this time of year especially as we have had some decent rain.
+The garden “grows” particularly well at this time of year especially with recent weather conditions.
 Sadly, the main flowering season has passed and the garden is going into a green jungle phase, typical of a woodland garden.

 BULBS & PRATIA PEDUNCULATA

-The tiny blue flower in the lawn grass is a Pratia, the blue star creeper.
+We are leaving an area of lawn uncut for a few weeks to encourage more wild flowers and insect life.
+The tiny blue flower in the grass is a Pratia, the blue star creeper.
 On entering the garden and in various other spots you will immediately notice the magnificent Cardiocrinum giganteum, the Giant Himalayan Lily, with its long thick stalks growing up to 3m high topped with pale green scented trumpet flowers.
 A few of last year’s seed heads can be seen still in position and resemble Venus Flytraps while the new seed pods look like green figs. One of the most prolific lilies at Cluny, having seeded itself throughout much of the garden is Lilium martagon, a European Turk’s-cap lily with flowers in shades of purple and white and flowers from late-June to early July followed by the familiar L lancifolium (Tiger Lily).
-The very beautiful Lilium nepalense with funnel shaped greenish yellow and maroon flowers appears in mid to late July in the first bed on the lawn.
-Lilium davidii an orange spotted large Turk’s-cap lily from western China also flowers in the lawn beds in mid to late July.
+The very beautiful Lilium nepalense with funnel shaped greenish yellow and maroon flowers appears in mid to late July in the first bed on the lawn along with Lilium davidii an orange spotted large Turk’s-cap lily from western China.

 TROPAEOLUM SPECIOSUM